xgurnoorkaursidhu/Induction-Report/README.md

 *Institutional policies
 *Learning about campus recourses
 *Promoting phsical and mental well being

-1.30 - orientattion to campus , meeting peers,mentoring group
+1.30 - orientattion to campus , meeting peers,mentoring group.

 4pm we leave the college